Parent–teacher association: Delhi

 The government of Delhi made PTAs mandatory in government-aided and private unaided schools.
 All parents are members of the PTA.
-PTA elections should be every other year and the PTA should hold a general meeting at least once a year.
+Elections should be held every other year, and the PTA should hold a general meeting at least once a year.
 78.21% of the schools in Delhi have a PTA.

 Madhya Pradesh

-Decentralisation of school management was promoted though the setting up of PTAs under SSA.
-A 2016 government report stated that 25% of parents were aware of the existence of PTAs, 43% of the schools had PTAs and 39% of PTAs met regularly.
+Decentralization of school management was promoted through the installation of PTAs under Sarva Siksha Abhiyan.
+A 2016 government report stated that 25% of parents were aware of the existence of PTAs, 43% of schools had PTAs, and 39% of PTAs met regularly.

 Tamil Nadu

-Tamil Nadu government policy includes the demand that PTAs should work towards pupil enrollment and attendance and assist in enhancing the quality of teaching and learning.
+Tamil Nadu government policy dictates that PTAs should work towards pupil enrolments and attendance as well as assist in enhancing the quality of teaching and learning.

 PTAs in India

-A 2020 survey of parents of schoolchildren for the government of India reported that 50% of respondents were aware of PTAs or MTAs (Mother Teacher Associations) and 16% were members.
+A 2010 survey of parents of schoolchildren for the government of India reported that 50% of respondents were aware of PTAs or MTAs (Mother Teacher Associations) and 16% were members.

 United Arab Emirates

-There are plans to organize a PTA in the United Arab Emirates at governmental schools such as ATHS (Applied Technology High School).
-They are present in the United States, the United Kingdom, and Japan.
+There are plans to organize a PTA in the United Arab Emirates at government schools such as ATHS (Applied Technology High School).

 United Kingdom

-In the United Kingdom, parent-teacher associations are common, being present in the majority of schools (sometimes called home school associations).
-A 2007 NFER study found that 83 per cent of primary schools in England and Wales and 60 per cent of secondary schools had a "PTA or equivalent".
+In the United Kingdom, parent–teacher associations are common and present in the majority of schools.
+They are sometimes referred to as home school associations.
+A 2007 NFER study found that 83% of primary schools in England and Wales and 60% of secondary schools had a "PTA or equivalent".

-In England, Wales and Northern Ireland PTAs may choose to join Parentkind which describes itself as "The national charity representing over 13,750 PTAs across England, Wales and Northern Ireland" which seeks "To advance education by encouraging the fullest co-operation between home and school, education authorities, central government and all other interested parties and bodies."
-Unlike the USA the fact that a body is called a PTA does not, in itself, imply membership of any national organisation.
-There is a separate, similar body for Scotland, "The Scottish Parent Teacher Council".
+In England, Wales and Northern Ireland, PTAs may choose to join Parentkind, which describes itself as "the national charity representing over 13,750 PTAs across England, Wales and Northern Ireland" that seeks "to advance education by encouraging the fullest co-operation between home and school, education authorities, central government and all other interested parties and bodies."
+Unlike the USA, the fact that a body is called a PTA does not, in itself, imply membership with any national organization.
+There is a separate, similar body for Scotland entitled "The Scottish Parent Teacher Council".

-PTAs are, in general not involved in the management of schools, that is a matter for the school governing bodies, but in practice parents who are active in the PTA will tend to engage in the elections of parent representatives (parent governors).
+PTAs are generally not involved in the management of schools – that is a matter for the school governing bodies — but in practice, parents who are active in the PTA will tend to engage in the election of parent representatives (parent governors).